Uganda's Museveni tightens grip on power | DW | 10.05.2021

 "Uganda is a very poor country.
 He [Museveni] found it a least developing country and it is still a least developing country now," he told DW.

 A politicized security apparatus has been a key factor of Museveni's survival in power for more than three decades.
-It was effectively deployed in the runup to presidential elections in February against restless urban youth, enthralled by the promise of renewal represented by charismatic opposition politician Robert Kyagulanyi Ssentamu, a musician who goes by the artistic name Bobi Wine.
+It was effectively deployed in the run-up to the presidential election in January against restless urban youth, who were enthralled by the promise of renewal.
+This was represented by charismatic opposition politician Robert Kyagulanyi Ssentamu, a musician who goes by the artistic name Bobi Wine.

-Himself a target of persecution on the eve and in the wake of the polls, Wine called attention to the suffering of Museveni's political opponents:
+Himself a target of persecution on the eve and in the wake of the polls, Wine has called attention to the suffering of Museveni's political opponents.

 "Hundreds of young people, young men and women supporting the People Power Movement and the National Unity Platform, the movement and party which I lead, have been abducted by the government.
 Many have been murdered in detention," said Wine.